Mission

 Brittney King Brock

-Music Executive, Entrepreneur, Wellness Enthusiast, and the founder of King Creative Group, an artist services and management company whose clients include Quality Control Music, Lil Baby, City Girls, & Jamaica Craft.
-Working with some of music’s top talents over the past 12 years has led to her new role as President of Operations at 10k Projects record label, where she oversees the day to day operations of all artists on the roster including Trippie Redd, Iann Dior & Surfaces.
-Although the music business is great, her life outside of it as a mom, wife & wellness advocate is even better.
+Brittney is a music executive, entrepreneur, wellness enthusiast, and the founder of King Creative Group, an artist services and management company whose clients include Quality Control Music, Lil Baby, City Girls, & Jamaica Craft.
+She is the President of Operations at 10k Projects record label whose artists include Trippie Redd, Iann Dior & Surfaces, as well as a wellness advocate.
 Her personal brand Women Like Me is a dedicated platform to educate burned out, busy, overworked women in creative industries on how to slow down and make time to nurture their mind, body, and spirit.
-Her overall goal is to set a strong example of female leadership, as her motivation is to help young women elevate into positions of power.

 Dana Wachs

-live sound engineer for Cat Power, Deerhunter, St. Vincent and others, musical director for Rachel Comey & singer songwriter for Vorhees
+Live sound engineer for Cat Power, Deerhunter, St. Vincent and others, musical director for Rachel Comey, and singer songwriter for Vorhees.

 Dave Bellevue